kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 - In normal scenarios, scheduling pods with claims must not block scheduling of other pods by doing blocking API calls
-- Implement integration with Cluster Autoscaler through semantic parameters
+- Implement integration with Cluster Autoscaler through structured parameters
 - Gather feedback from developers and surveys
 - Positive acknowledgment from 3 would-be implementors of a resource driver, from a diversity of companies or projects